 - Exchequer Notes — these are cash flow devices that have a range of maturity dates of up to one year.

-The largest holders of Irish government debt are overseas traders.
-Please see the table below for a complete list of investor categories.
+The largest holders of Irish government debt are overseas investors.
+See the table below for a complete list of investor categories.

 What facts should you know about Ireland’s national debt?

 - You could wrap $1 bills around the Earth 1,038 times with the debt amount.

 - If you lay $1 bills on top of each other they would make a pile 29,111 km, or 18,089 miles high.